Saint John Riptide: 2010–11 season

-NBL Canada: 2011–present
+NBL Canada: 2011–2019

 On May 12, 2011, the Mill Rats (along with the existing Halifax and Québec teams of the PBL) were announced as founding members of the National Basketball League of Canada.
 On October 12, the Mill Rats announced the signing of former Detroit Pistons guard Will Blalock.
 The team looked forward to intense interest for the season given the 2011 NBA lockout.

 After the 2015–16 season, the NBLC announced that the Mill Rats ownership group would no longer continue to operate the team.
 It voted unanimously to transfer the ownership of the Saint John team to a local ownership group called Saint John Pro Basketball headed by Scott VanWart, Mike Cormier and Paul Vaughan.
 The new ownership group retained on-and-off franchise head coach, Rob Spon.
 On 26 October, the new ownership announced the rebranded team would be called the Saint John Riptide.

 Spon left Saint John after the 2016–17 season to coach the Cape Breton Highlanders.
 The Riptide then hired Nelson Terroba as head coach after he had previously served as an assistant with the Erie BayHawks of the NBA Development League.